Ferryistaken/website/_posts/host-a-blog-with-custom-domain-for-free/2020-09-21-host-a-blog-for-free.markdown

 ---
 # Host any website with a *custom* domain completely for free
 Today I'm going to tell you how I found and exploited a loophole to host [my blog]({{ site.url }}) completely for free.
-*Yes, this blog, which you are browsing in this very moment.* Take a look at your's browser's top bar, that spanking new domain was obtained without spending 1$ dollar.
+*Yes, this blog, which you are browsing in this very moment.* Take a look at your browser's top bar, that spanking new domain was obtained without spending 1$ dollar.
 On top of that, the hosting is handled by a third party, so I don't have to worry about servers which are open to the internet, and, *of course*, **completely for free**.
 If that wasn't enough, I don't even have to worry about deploys, since **every time I push my site to github, it gets automatically updated and published to the internet**, _almost_ in real time.
 I chose to host a blog on it, but you could **host any html page** on it, and here is how: